 Have a meaningful conversation if you can get your horses to trot alongside each other.
 Add in a sunset or sunrise and you’re golden.

 What better way to dig deep (or spend quality time together) than by visiting the places where you grew up?
-Do a mini tour of your favorite childhood haunts.
+Do a mini tour of your favourite childhood haunts.

 Bring some coins and then get tossing.
 (Remember to keep your wishes a secret.)

-What is your favorite romantic date idea?
+What is your favourite romantic date idea?
 Up next: how to snap out of a dating lull.